jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 It always happens just after the diamond executes.

 < The parameter objects destroy right after the call.
-If you use the top circle like above, every consult of the top circle will result in executing the diamond again.
+If you use the top circle like above, every consult of the top circle might result in executing the diamond again.
 To persist the information contained in the argument, without having to call the procedure again, you have to do a State Copy.
 Another way of using output parameters is to give the execution a reference to an external symbol.
 Anyway: if you want return information to persist after the call, it has to be stored in external symbol: store the returned state to an object that the caller contains, or pass a reference to the caller’s object to the called procedure >

 < That’s true what I just said, but there’s nothing wrong with linking directly to the parameter and executing the procedure on each consult.
 There’s nothing wrong with that.
 The link would be something like consulting a property procedure in VB, a Get, which returns a reference to an object.
 Every time you consult the property, the procedure is launched again.
 That’s normal. >